open-craft/sprints/README.rst

 4. Close the active sprint.
 5. Move issues from the closed sprint to the next one.
 6. Open the next sprint.
-7. Create role-specific tasks for the future sprint.
+7. Create role-specific tasks for the sprint after next.
     The assignees for these tickets are retrieved from the `GOOGLE_ROTATIONS_RANGE` defined within `GOOGLE_ROTATIONS_SPREADSHEET`.
 The format of this document is the following:

     a) First column contains sprint number (you can create multiple role tasks for one week by dividing sprint into parts, e.g. `Sprint 100a, Sprint 100b` - each in a separate row).
     b) Next columns' headers contain role names prefixed by the full cell name (e.g. `Cell_1 FF`) and their fields contain assignees for the tickets.
     c) The "Date" column is omitted.

-    The metadata (name, duration, story points), of these tickets is defined in `JIRA_CELL_ROLES`.
+    The metadata (name, duration, story points) of these tickets is defined in `JIRA_CELL_ROLES`.
 Please see its docstring for the detailed explanation of its format.

 Sustainability